MicrochipTech/unicens-linux-daemon/cfg/README.md

 **10.5) Defining a GPIO Pin State job**

 In order to use this job, make sure that the I2C port has already been created by the  \<GPIOPortCreate>.
-The tag to be used is named \<GPIOPinState> tag.
+The tag to be used is named \<GPIOPinState>.
 The purpose of this function is to set the state of GPIOs configured as output pin.
 For all other configurations, this function has no influence.

-It only has two mandatory attribute called Data and Mask:
+It has two mandatory attribute called Data and Mask:

  - Mask =".."
  	 - This value is a bit mask (unsigned 16 Bit).
  	 - Each bit addresses one GPIO pin (starting with Bit 0 for GPIO 0 and ending with Bit 15 for GPIO 15).
  	 - This attribute selects which GPIO output pin(s) shall be adjusted.
- 	 - Each bit has the meaning: 0=Untouched; 1=Change state of Pin according to Data Attribute (see next attribute).
+ 	 - Each bit has the meaning: 0=Untouched; 1=Change the state of the Pin according to the Value attribute (see next).

  - Value=".."
  	 - This value is a bit mask (unsigned 16 Bit).